2c2c/rshell/README.md

 ### goodies

-`rshell` doesn't break on adjacent implemented operators e.g. `ls && || ls` will properly output an error message
+`rshell` doesn't break on adjacent implemented operators e.g. `ls && || ls` will properly output an error message.

-nor does it break with large amounts of the same operator e.g. `ls&&&&   ls`.
+Nor does it break with large amounts of the same operator e.g. `ls&&&&   ls`.

 While these aren't particularly impressive feats, I am willing to guess that most other implementations won't actually handle the error.
 It may get indirectly handled by `execvp` while passing in some very strange input.